CreamR/Spotify-Web-Player/README.md

 - **ES13**
 - **vue-router and Pinia**
 - **explicit standard of code and file**
-- **pure forever**

-Maintainence Start - 2023.2 ~ Maintainence End - 2024.5

 There is the backend interface support of Spotify-Web-Player - [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)

-if you have any question and problem please post issue